greilick-industries/rcatc-scripts-grblhal/README.md

 Whenever you want to update one or more settings:
 - Make the appropriate changes to your local P200.macro.
 - Upload the modified P200.macro to your SD card.
-- Execute G65 P200 Q0 to update the settings.
+- Execute `G65 P200` to update the settings.

 ## Included Macros

 ### Installation
+Modify the P200 macro to contain the values for your configuration.

 Upload the provided macros to your SD card.
 You may need to reboot the firmware after uploading the macros for the first time so that the firmware can recognize TC.macro.

+Add the P200 macro call to the startup blocks.

 ### P200
 P200.macro contains the settings for all RapidChange ATC macros.
-Run this macro after a firmware reboot to initialize tool state and RapidChange ATC settings.
+This file should be modified to contain the appropriate values for your RapidChange ATC configuration.
+Call this macro upon startup using the startup blocks as well as anytime you make changes to your configuration.
 ```
-G65 P200 Q-
+G65 P200
 ```
-Q-- specifies the current tool in the spindle (if any) to initialize.

-- Q0 loads RapidChange settings but makes no change to current tool.
-This is useful for updating your settings.

-- Q98 loads RapidChange settings and sets the current tool to 98(None).

-- Using any other valid tool number will load RapidChange settings and set the current tool to that number.
-It will then perform a tool measurement, leaving you in ready state.

-The User Configuration section at the beginning provides the variable declarations for all user settings.
-Enter the appropriate values into this section.

 Enter the appropriate VALUE
 ```